bbdavidbb/warcfilter/README.md

 # warcfilter

-A simple node js cli program that filters out WARC records based on an argument criteria
+A simple node js cli program that filters manipulates and filters out various WARC file formats based on an argument criteria

 ## Scripts on how to run this directory